Code-Differently-Curriculum/U7S2-ArrayLists/ReadMe.md

 #### Step 02

-In the package `partB.ex01` complete the `ArrayList` per the following:
+In the package `partB.ex01` complete the `ArrayList1` per the following:

         Create a program with an arraylist that contains the following: Steve, Tim, Lucy, Pat, Angela, Tom Print this out to the console